lyc8503/UptimeFlare/README.md

 ## ⭐Features
-- Open-source, easy to deploy (in under 10 分钟之前, no local tools required), and free
+- Open-source, easy to deploy (in under 10 minutes, no local tools required), and free
 - Monitoring capabilities
   - Up to 50 checks at 1-minute intervals
   - Geo-specific checks from over [310 cities](https://www.cloudflare.com/network/) worldwide